SkylineCommunications/dataminer-docs/develop/devguide/Automation/UIBlockTypesOverview.md

 ## TreeView

-Allows you to define a newly created dialog box item as a tree view.
+Allows you to define a tree view.
 Available from DataMiner 10.0.10 onwards.

 To define a tree view control, create a *UIBlockDefinition* of type *TreeView* and add each item of the tree view as a *TreeViewItem* to the *TreeViewItems* property.
 It is not required to fill in the *InitialValue* or *Value* of the *UIBlockDefinition*, as that value is determined based on the *TreeViewItem* collection.